Habit, Not Hack: Asking Questions (Trainee)

 • You need access to something necessary for your experiments

-• You’re negotiating authorship, data sharing, or workload boundaries
+• You're navigating authorship, data sharing, or workload boundaries

 In those moments: